anup4f82/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 5: Reflection

-<pre> I am pretty confident in writing SQL queries and syntax.
+<pre>I am pretty confident in writing SQL queries and syntax.
 Building a Database model is something I havent done before.
-Although I am comfortable
-	writing SQL queries, if someone had asked me before on concepts like foreign key, many-to-many relationships etc, I would have struggled to answer them.
-	I do feel a bit more confident now after having done this exercise, though I admit I still need to read up a lot more to fully grasp the concepts.
+Although I am comfortable writing SQL queries, if someone had asked me before on concepts like foreign key, many-to-many relationships etc, I would have struggled to answer them.I do feel a bit more confident now after having done this exercise, though I admit I still need to read up a lot more to fully grasp the concepts.
 Between writing queries and databse modelling I am definitely more comfortable with the former.
 </pre>